-This newfound chirality comes about because the central carbon carbon (Cα) is now bound to 4 DIFFERENT groups.
+This newfound chirality comes about because the central carbon carbon (Cα) is now bound to 4 DIFFERENT groups (the amino group, the carboxyl group, a hydrogen, and this methyl).
 And those groups can attach in 2 different ways (STEREOISOMERS).
-Stereoisomers are molecules that have the same “ingredients” & same atomic connectivity (the same atoms are bonded to the same atoms 👉 i.e. X-Y-Z & X-Y-Z NOT X-Y-Z & X-Z-Y) BUT their bonds are arranged differently in space
+Stereoisomers are molecules that have the same “ingredients” & same atomic connectivity (the same atoms are bonded to the same atoms ( i.e. X-Y-Z & X-Y-Z NOT X-Y-Z & X-Z-Y) BUT their bonds are arranged differently in space

 Why does alanine have ‘em but glycine doesn’t?
 Not all molecules have STEREOISOMERS, only those w/CHIRAL CENTERS (aka STEREOGENIC CENTERS), which are often carbons (Cs) connected to 4 different things.
 Every carbon (C) has 4 electrons (e⁻) to “spend” in bond formation – it can form up to 4 single bonds & when it bonds to different things it can do so in different ways…

 Imagine (or actually do it) taking 4 DIFFERENT rings, arranging 4 fingers in a “circle” like you’re grabbing something, & choosing which ring to put on which finger.
-If you imagine your fingers are all the same (they’re just “placeholders” & it’s relative positions of rings that matter), you have 2 different options 👉 Each CHIRAL CENTER is like a hand w/4 different 💍
+If you imagine your fingers are all the same (they’re just “placeholders” & it’s relative positions of rings that matter), you have 2 different options.
+Each CHIRAL CENTER is like a hand w/4 different rings

-DIASTEREOMERS have DIFFERENT physical & chemical properties but ENANTIOMERS have the same physical & chemical properties (except for the direction they rotate light, which we can indicate with +/- signs) BUT enantiomers can have different “biochemical” properties bc our bodies respond differently to them bc they fit (or don’t fit) differently into the molecules in our cell they interact w/(like only having left-handed gloves)
+DIASTEREOMERS have DIFFERENT physical & chemical properties but ENANTIOMERS have the same physical & chemical properties (except for the direction they rotate light, which we can indicate with +/- signs) BUT enantiomers can have different “biochemical” properties because our bodies respond differently to them since they fit (or don’t fit) differently into the molecules in our cells which they interact with (like only having left-handed gloves).